Chart Color Schemes

 South Toowoomba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects likely affecting the region.
-Notable projects include Grants for Growth Infrastructure Plan, Retirement Village (86 Units) - Single Storey, Mater Dei Primary School Early Years Precinct, and Ruthven Street Social and Affordable Housing Development.
-The following list details those most relevant.
+AreaSearch has identified 19 projects that may affect this region.
+Notable ones include Grants for Growth Infrastructure Plan, Retirement Village (86 Units) - Single Storey, Mater Dei Primary School Early Years Precinct, and Ruthven Street Social and Affordable Housing Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.